Risk Factors Dashboard

 In the event our revenues do not increase, we will need to raise additional capital to fund our operations in furtherance of our business plan.

-Until we are profitable, we may need to raise additional capital during the current fiscal year in order to fund our operations in furtherance of our business plan and repay the Notes.
+Until we are profitable, we may need to raise additional capital during the current fiscal year in order to fund our operations in furtherance of our business plan.
 A potential financing may include shares of common stock, shares of preferred stock, warrants to purchase shares of common stock or preferred stock, debt securities, units consisting of the foregoing securities, equity investments from strategic development partners or some combination of each.
 Any additional equity financings may be financially dilutive to, and will be dilutive from an ownership perspective to, our stockholders, and such dilution may be significant based upon the size of such financing.
 Additionally, we cannot assure that such funding will be available on a timely basis, in needed quantities, or on terms favorable to us, if at all.

 Our recent negative growth rates may continue.